HL7/fhir-ips/input/pagecontent/General-Principles.md

 - The IPS includes a lab result (Observation) where the status may be “preliminary” or “amended”

 While this specification does not precisely define how downstream consumers should manage these elements, it is often recommended these elements be available for human-review (often shown as an obligation of SHOULD:display).
 Of course, language translation and presentation of textual narrative also have implications for patient safety as described with the Design Conventions of the guide.
 Ultimately, patient safety benefits from consistent, accurate, and context-aware handling of IPS documents — underscoring a need for producers and consumers to treat these obligations not as technical formalities, but as essential components of safe and effective clinical care.

+### Context of Patient Summaries

+The IPS defines a patient summary in the context of providing information to downstream providers.
+While profiled sections of the IPS may have content that reflects intentions or orders of clinical care, the IPS is meant as an informative document and is not intended to be directly actionable.
+For example, a MedicationRequest resource in the medications section or a CarePlan resource in the Plan of Care section, should not fulfilled or actioned from the IPS document.

 ### Publishing or Accessing the IPS